mohammedzamakhan/toddmotto.github.io/_posts/2016-11-17-dynamic-page-titles-angular-2-router-events.md

   });
 {% endhighlight %}

+Doing this allows us to essentially dive into the `children` property of the routes config to fetch the corresponding page title(s).
 After this, we want two more operators:

 {% highlight javascript %}
 this.router.events